saluteslim/tera-eks/Readme.md

 $ Default region name [None]: <YOUR_AWS_REGION>

-## Terraform Iniatial Setup Configuration
+## Terraform Initial Setup Configuration
 Create an AWS provider. it will be used to interact the resources in AWS such as EKS, VPC, etc.
 * Create a new directory for your project and change into it.
 * Create a new file called provider.tf and add the following ref: terraform/provider.tf